slawtul/hamster/README.md

 `SHIFT+CTRL+V` is a default shortcut for pasting in Ubuntu terminal.
 Please change it to `CTRL+V`
 ![screenshot](data/screenshots/github/ubuntu_terminal_paste_shortcut.png)

+Edit: Please note that something was changed in Ubuntu terminal.
+Nowadays Hamster app does not work with terminal

 #### 5. Hamster on all workspaces

 If a `Run minimize` is set to `true`, application is visible only on one workspace